unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-20-running-multiple-agents-safely-on-one-lan.md

 The next step is to freeze the artifact under test, record its version and digest, and run the matrix on isolated Apple Silicon and Intel accounts.
 The evidence package needs to remain sanitized while retaining enough identity, timing, lifecycle, port, and ownership information to explain every pass or failure.

 Only after that will a second agent become useful for neutral implementation comparison.
 At that point I can give Hermes and another client equivalent tasks, capture prompt overhead and runtime behavior, and discuss the differences from measurements instead of preference.
-Part 14 will close the series by placing this unfinished acceptance work beside the remaining release gates rather than pretending that a long checklist is already a release.
+Part 14 places this unfinished acceptance work beside the remaining release gates rather than pretending that a long checklist is already a release.